JakobSchaefer/ktor-server-htma/README.md

-# HTMA - A Ktor Server Plugin
+# HTMA - HTML-Driven Fullstack Web Application Framework

 HTMA is a new fullstack web application framework.
 - Easy to learn